jonescompneurolab/oscar-install/README.md

 # Step 3: Download this repository

 Now that you've setup Github access from inside Oscar, you need to download the scripts in this repository.
 Run the following command, which will move to your "home" directory and create a folder named `oscar-install` there.
-If you want, you can download the repository anywhere, but it is recommended to put it in your home directory for reasons we'll seen soon
+If you want, you can download the repository anywhere, but it is recommended to put it in your home directory for reasons we'll see soon.

 ```
 cd ~